Financial New Year’s Resolutions: 10 Goals for 2023

 Worry less about money, and spend more time being present to the people you love this holiday season.
 With the team at Commas on deck to help, your financial New Year’s resolutions are a phone call, email, or chat away.

 Commas is a wholly-owned subsidiary of Truepoint Inc., a fee-only Registered Investment Adviser (RIA).
-Registration as an adviser does not connote a specific level of skill or training.
+Registration as an adviser does not connote a specific level of skill or training nor an endorsement by the SEC.
 More detail, including forms ADV Part 2A and Form CRS filed with the SEC, can be found at www.usecommas.com.
 Neither the information, nor any opinion expressed, is to be construed as personalized investment, tax or legal advice.
 The accuracy and completeness of information presented from third-party sources cannot be guaranteed.